Active screws: Emergent active chiral nematics of spinning self-propelled rods: HYDRODYNAMIC EQUATIONS FOR THE CHIRAL NEMATIC STATE

+Finally, introducing these results in the Smoluchowski equation (\cref{eq psi1}) and taking the orientational moments as introduced in \cref{moment-hierarchy}, we obtain the following equations for the density, polarity, and nematic order-parameter fields:

-We can then obtain hydrodynamic equations for each of these fields by taking the corresponding moment of the Smoluchowski equation \cref{eq psi1} for the one-particle distribution $\Psi_1$, completed with the collective force and torques given in \cref{eq collective-force-torques-final}.
-When integrating the terms containing two factors of $\Psi_1$ in \cref{eq collective-force-final}, we assume that they factor out and give rise to nonlinear terms in the hydrodynamic fields.
+which are quoted in \cref{eq density,eq polarity}.
+To obtain these equations, when integrating the terms containing two factors of $\Psi_1$ in \cref{eq collective-force-final}, we assume that they factor out and give rise to nonlinear terms in the hydrodynamic fields.
 For example, the term that goes like $\Psi_1^2 \hat{\bm n}_1$ in \cref{eq collective-force-final} coarse-grains to a nonlinear term like $\rho {\bm p}$.
-Proceeding in this way, we obtain the following equations for the density, polarity, and nematic order-parameter fields:
+The hydrodynamic equations \cref{eq hydrodynamic-equations-before-truncation}, together with the definitions